EnchantedOrange/Orangebot-node/README.md

 };
 ```

-where '''identity''' object is your bot's unique credentials,
+where `identity` object is your bot's unique credentials,
-'''channels''' list contains twitch channels to which bot will connect,
+`channels` list contains twitch channels to which bot will connect,
-'''commandPrefix''' is prefix that users should put before bot commands,
+`commandPrefix` is prefix that users should put before bot commands,
-'''admins''' are users who can execute sensitive commands (usually there must be only your account).
+`admins` are users who can execute sensitive commands (usually there must be only your account).

 5. Launch bot.js